The NHS website

 Q. Do distance selling pharmacies (DSPs) have an NHS website pharmacy profile?

-A. As DSPs cannot provide Essential services to patients on their pharmacy premises NHS website doesn’t provide a geographic pharmacy profile for this type of pharmacy.
-Instead the site details the websites of DSPs in a separate list which is accessible from the search results page whenever a website user searches for a pharmacy.
+Currently the NHS website doesn’t provide a full pharmacy profile for this type of pharmacy, but enhanced profiles are being developed for DSPs.
+At present the site details the websites of DSPs in a separate list which is accessible from the search results page whenever a website user searches for a pharmacy.